TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 21 21:07:29 EDT 2020

 Czech Fraktur page.
 It has a lot of information and samples, includes a table (reproduced below), and has a small archive: Gothenburg (WSI), MA-Gotic (Will Software), Magdeburg (Scriptorium), SchwabenAlt-Bold, Diamond-Gothic (Jim Fordyce, 1993), Engrossing (Scriptorium, 1994), Fiorne (WSI), GF-Gesetz (Lorenz Goldnagl, 1999), JGJDrerGothic (Jeffrey Glen Jackson, 1997, based on Albrecht Dürer), OffenbachChancery, Ruritania, Schwabach, WornManuscript (Phillip Andrade, 1999), Suetterlin, MA-Bastarda1 (Will Software), FFraktur1, DSNormalFrakturBold (BfdS, 1997), Old-London, WilhelmKlingsporGotisch-Dfr.

 Ariel Laurencio Tacoronte

-The designer of the well-known Formata typeface (available at Berthold), Bernd Möllenstädt was born in 1943 in Germany.
-He has lived in Westfalia and Berlin and now lives in Munich.
-He studied typesetting and graphic design, and joined the Berthold typefoundry in 1967.
+The designer of the well-known Formata typeface (available at Berthold), Bernd Möllenstädt was born in 1943 in Germany and died in 2013.
+He lived in Westfalia, Berlin and finally Munich.
+He studied typesetting and graphic design, and joined the Berthold type foundry in 1967.
 In 1968, he became the head of the type design department, and remained head until 1990.
 Lange was the artistic director there, and when Lange retired in 1990, Möllenstädt became type director.